Regniek/Core-Service/README.md

 # Motivation

-Why are we doing this?
+### What are we doing this?
+this development will allow improvement in different knowledge, for example, the correct form to create an architecture, what must have in consideration for implement how's

+* providers of services
+* how to encrypt information
+* how to generate the integration with other services.
+* how to standarize the ask for to information
-- The system requires a control for all the calls inside the application, and manage the apis issues, campaings, statistics, links and users.
+* The system requires a control for all the calls inside the application, and manage the apis issues, campaings, statistics, links and users.

-What use cases does it support?
+### What use cases does it support?

 - Expose a public api with only the methods the client need.
 - Mantain as private the services and methods who need to be private.
 - Protect the application from attacks.
+- Allow easily the authorization methods for other services.
--
+- Protectly the user information.

-What is the expected outcome?
+### What is the expected outcome?

 - Successfully control over authentication services.
 - Manage the api calls.